vensder/docker-intro/README.md

 ```

-Now, stop it again and remove all the containers manually:
+Now, stop it again and remove the container manually:

 ```
 docker stop daemon
-docker rm <your first container name>
 docker rm daemon
 ```